qcuincy/early-gesture-recognition/README.md

    - `4`: Select "Swipe Down" gesture to record.
    - `r`: Start recording the selected gesture.
    - `s`: Stop recording the gesture.
-6. The recorded gesture data will be saved in the `hand_gesture_data` directory.
+7. The recorded gesture data will be saved in the `hand_gesture_data` directory.

 ### Gesture Recognition Demo

 1. Connect the Ultraleap controller to your computer.
+2. Launch the Ultraleap gemini hand tracking software.
-2. Open a terminal or command prompt and navigate to the directory where the `demo.py` script is located.
+3. Open a terminal or command prompt and navigate to the directory where the `demo.py` script is located.
-3. Run the script using the following command:
+4. Run the script using the following command:

    ```
    python demo.py
    ```

-4. The script will open a graphical interface showing the live hand tracking data and recognised gesture.
+5. The script will open a graphical interface showing the live hand tracking data and recognised gesture.
-5. Use the following keys to interact with the script:
+6. Use the following keys to interact with the script:
    - `h`: Head-mounted display tracking mode.
    - `s`: Screen Top tracking mode.
    - `d`: Desktop tracking mode.